 At the time of EMS arrival, the patient appears acutely ill.
 He is slightly diaphoretic but not overly anxious.
-He admits to 8/10 chest pain and mild dyspnea.
-He denies nausea, vomiting, or palpitations.
-No JVD.
+He admits to chest discomfort but denies nausea, vomiting, or palpitations.
+No jugular venous distension.
 Breath sounds are clear bilaterally.

 Vital signs are assessed:

 - Pulse: 58